-Competitors who are unable to compete in sufficient scored events to maintain their seed points because of injury or illness, studies, military obligations, or church commitments may protect their points through single penalization.
+Competitors who are unable to compete because of injury or illness, studies, military obligations, or church commitments may protect their points through single penalization.
 Single penalization cannot be requested for lack of calendar opportunities.

 U.S. Ski & Snowboard and FIS membership must be renewed every year to maintain points, even when an athlete has single penalty protection.
 FIS membership must be renewed by June 15 to appear on the first FIS list and maintain FIS points.